seketeam/EvoCodeBench/README.md

 # EvoCodeBench

 EvoCodeBench is an evolutionary code generation benchmark aligned with real-world code repositories.
-Details of EvoCodeBench can be found in our paper "EvoCodeBench: An Evolving Code Generation Benchmark Aligned with Real-world Code Repositories".
+Details of EvoCodeBench can be found in our paper "EvoCodeBench: An Evolving Code Generation Benchmark Aligned with Real-world Code Repositories" [Paper](https://lj2lijia.github.io/papers/EvoCodeBench_Preprint.pdf).

 ## News